xieweiAlex/English_Learning/words-review.md

 ## words-Jun-25.md ##
 words/2025/words-Jun-25.md
-Instead, with markets back at all-time highs, an **insouciance** has set in. -
-Donald Trump plans to mark America’s birthday tomorrow by signing this **profligate** yet **insubstantial** bill into law. -
 These **clandestine** or semi-official Bitcoin farms draw **colossal** amounts of power – often at heavily subsidized rates or with no payment at all – effectively diverting energy from the national grid for private gain. -
 Each Bitcoin mined under its **aegis** comes at a **steep cost**. -
 The blue **dye** is obtained from the **indigo plant**. -